MIZ LINDA UP IN THE BIG HOUSE

 It must have been the first or second week of Nochlin’s seminar.
 The class was invited to attend a panel involving another of her art historian friends, Eunice Lipton, the kind of invitation a graduate student is not at liberty to refuse.
 Lipton had just published a book revealing to an unsuspecting world that Degas was a misogynist—weak tea, indeed.
 Perhaps this explains why Lipton devoted much of her time to denouncing the “Tootsie Syndrome,” meaning those men who might get the idea they, too, could get in on that Feminism thing.
 Flectere si nequeo superos, Acheronta movebo: it occurred to me in passing that if all men were truly wired to act like men then they might as well give up and do as Nature and Eunice told them, but what kind of man would sink so low?
 Back then no one had ever heard of a Trump voter.

 Nochlin, I soon realized, was on the same page when it came to this type of verbal assault.
 It must have been the second or third week when she read to the assembled seminar her own contribution to a catalogue of Courbet.
-Actually her text had nothing to do with Courbet, it was a riff on Manet’s Déjeuner sur l’Herbe in which the roles were switched so that instead of a single naked figured there was a serving of beefcake while Nochlin and her friends pranced around in crinolines.
+Actually her text had nothing to do with Courbet, it was a riff on Manet’s Déjeuner sur l’Herbe in which the roles were switched so that instead of a single naked figure there was a serving of beefcake while Nochlin and her friends pranced around in crinolines.
 Not only inappropriate in a scholarly publication, not only offensive, but also lousy art history since it happily ignored the biting irony at the bottom of all of Manet’s paintings.
 Gender discrimination, Nochlin was telling us, was tickety-boo so long as it came from herself and her colleagues.

 In the following years I had the occasion to find out how tickety-boo that was.
-The CUNY graduate Center at that time, and the Art History Department in particular, were cesspools of low-level harassment directed at men—or rather, at male graduate students.
+The CUNY Graduate Center at that time, and the Art History Department in particular, were cesspools of low-level harassment directed at men—or rather, at male graduate students.
 If you think actors and museum workers are in a vulnerable position within the power structure, take a look at graduate students and I should know, I’ve been active in all three professions.
 At the Graduate Center it was impossible to get any kind of mentoring, or even to be kept informed of job opportunities; it was hard at times to ask for something as simple as a reading list without being abused by a department secretary with pointed sexist comments.
 In fact it was nearly impossible to graduate because most of the faculty simply refused to advise candidates.
 I gave up going to the Employment Office after the head brought me into her office, demanded I close the door (a violation of harassment policies in itself), and then started to threaten me for supposed sexist crimes.
 Fortunately, she soon realized she’d overshot her mark and it was I who had good cause for a grievance against her.
 We both agreed to let the issue drop.

 The whole situation culminated with a scene in Nochlin’s class, when one of her students—not among the swiftest, I recall—publicly accused me of insulting her by daring to address a female artist, while Linda happily looked on.
-This was followed shortly thereafter by a phone call from one of Nochlin’s colleagues and protégés so inappropriate that I was left with two choices: either to file suit or get myself out of there with my PhD no matter what.
+This was followed shortly thereafter by a phone call from one of Nochlin’s colleagues and protégés so inappropriate that I was left with two choices: either to file suit or get myself out of there with my PhD as fast as I could.
 I’m glad to say I took the second option.
 Nochlin must have realized she was getting herself in dangerous territory, because shortly thereafter she published an essay of some sort that was all about the arrogant Marxist graduate student coming into her office in his leather jacket.
 (I was rather proud of that jacket, actually.)